Gorn (video game): Reception

 Gorn received "generally favorable" to "mixed or average" reviews according to Metacritic.
 The PSVR version received “mixed to average reviews.””

 UploadVR's Jamie Feltham gave the game a positive review, writing that, "It’s a game of violent experimentation, discovering what twisted new means of punishment you can dish out with each passing weapon.
 Not everything is an effective killing machine but, more importantly, they’re mostly a heck of a lot of fun to use."
 He was more mixed on the game's lack of content, "And yet, for all the laughs, you can’t help but wish there was something a little meatier here.
 You can see through Gorn’s handful of levels in a few hours."

 Jordan Devore of Destructoid felt that while Gorn wasn't revolutionary, its unique weapons helped differentiate it from other wave based VR games.
-"Gorn isn’t exactly revelatory – especially not as the medium reaches new heights with substantial narrative games like Half-Life: Alyx – but it is a joyful reminder of just how entertaining interactions can be in a virtual setting.
-Gorn‘s wow factor is found in its absurd weapons, not its structure or story."
-Devore disliked the PSVR tracking, "During the final few levels, it seemed like the aging tech couldn’t quite keep up with what the game was asking me to do, and as a result, some of the gaps between checkpoints felt way too long.
-I had my share of frustrating moments, especially while facing bosses with highly specific weak-points."